sanitgupta/X-SEAIPR/README.md

-# X-SEAIPR
+# X-SEAIPR: Modelling the spread of COVID-19

 This is the X-SEAIPR model.
-It attempts to model the spread of COVID-19 with time under different proposed interventions.
+It attempts to model the spread of COVID-19 in India under different proposed interventions.

 To clone the repository and enter its working directory: